 Brian Barnier is focused on growing companies, investments and countries, bringing practical insight to investors, boards and management to help them bridge from strategy to execution.
 He accelerates improvement in business results through a "risk lens" that incorporates both growth and turnaround lessons learned across industries, professional disciplines and countries.

-Previously, he led initiatives at Ameritech (now AT&T), Lucent (now Nokia) and IBM.
+initiatives at Ameritech (now AT&T), Lucent (now Nokia) and IBM.

 Active in professional and industry circles, he:

 Mr. Barnier is the author of The Operational Handbook for Financial Companies (Harriman House, Great Britain, 2011), and a contributor to Risk Management in Finance (Wiley, 2009) and Risk and Performance Management: A Guide for Government Decision Makers (Wiley, 2014).

 He is a founder and editor of Fed Dashboard and Fundamentals, where economic and market risk myths are busted.

 He has been quoted widely (including in The Wall Street Journal, and interviewed from the NYSE, NASDAQ Market Site, Yahoo!
 Finance and thestreet.com with translation into at least 4 languages) and penned over 100 articles.
 He serves on the editorial panels for EDPACS, ISACA Journal and Association for Financial Professionals Risk! newsletter.